craftingcity/The-Known-World/Prenotes Jan 12 24.md

 ### Intro

-When last we left our heroes they had made meeting with a powerful Dragon by the name [[Kakurak]], and spent time in his lair.
+When last we left our heroes, they had made meeting with a powerful Dragon by the name [[Kakurak]], and spent time in his lair.

 A kind soul, he equipped the party with knowledge of a horrible place of power and some manner of physical equipment as well.
 Your path ahead may be full of danger, but you are a worthy band.